NeotokyoRebuild/neo/CONTRIBUTING.md

 No big restrictions on general code format, just try to more or less match the other SDK code style.

-* C++11, generally within v143 MSVC toolset on Windows and GCC 13+ on Linux supports
+* C++11 but within GCC 4.6+ supports.
+This means:
+    * No `constexpr`
+    * Use `OVERRIDE` instead of `override`
+    * STL generally shouldn't be included in as it may conflicts with existing similar functions
 * Valve likes to ( space ) their arguments, especially with macros, but it's not necessary to strictly follow everywhere.
 * Tabs are preferred for indentation, to be consistent with the SDK code.
 * When using a TODO/FIXME/HACK... style comment, use the format "// NEO TODO (Your-username): Example comment." to make it easier to search NEO specific todos/fixmes (opposed to Valve ones), and at a glance figure out who has written them.
 * For classes running on both client and server, you should generally follow Valve's <i>C_Thing</i> (client) -- <i>CThing</i> (server) convention.
 On shared files, this might mean #defining serverclass for client, or vice versa.
-There's plenty of examples of this pattern in Valve's classes for reference, [for example here](https://github.com/NeotokyoRevamp/neo/blob/f749c07a4701d285bbb463686d5a5a50c20b9528/mp/src/game/shared/hl2mp/weapon_357.cpp#L20).
+There's plenty of examples of this pattern in Valve's classes for reference, [for example here](https://github.com/NeotokyoRebuild/neo/blob/f749c07a4701d285bbb463686d5a5a50c20b9528/mp/src/game/shared/hl2mp/weapon_357.cpp#L20).